 Evidence demonstrates that the method used to obtain blood pressure measurements significantly impacts readings.
 Most primary care and urgent care clinics do not follow a standardized procedure for obtaining patient blood pressure in the office, resulting in inaccurate readings and potentially unrecognized or overestimated hypertension prevalence.
 Following a validated and reproducible method of obtaining blood pressure measurements is critical in correctly diagnosing and managing hypertension.

 Prevou E. A review of blood pressure measurement methods in the office setting and implications for the diagnosis and management of hypertension.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).